sphawes/gradientbloom/README.md

-# gradientbloom
+# GradientBloom
-open version of Spectrabloom
+GradientBloom is an Open Source version of [Spectrabloom](https://lorre-mill.com/spectrabloom).